Scotch-Irish Americans: Origins

 The first major influx of Scots and English into Ulster had come in 1606 during the settlement of east Down onto land cleared of native Irish by private landlords chartered by James.
 This process was accelerated with James's official plantation in 1609, and further augmented during the subsequent Irish Confederate Wars.
-The first of the Stuart Kingdoms to collapse into civil war was Ireland where, prompted in part by the anti-Catholic rhetoric of the Covenanters, Irish Catholics launched a rebellion in October, 1641.
+The first of the Stuart Kingdoms to collapse into civil war was Ireland where, prompted in part by the anti-Catholic rhetoric of the Covenanters in Scotland, Irish Catholics launched a rebellion in October, 1641.

 In reaction to the proposal by Charles I and Thomas Wentworth to raise an army manned by Irish Catholics to put down the Covenanter movement in Scotland, the Parliament of Scotland had threatened to invade Ireland in order to achieve "the extirpation of Popery out of Ireland" (according to the interpretation of Richard Bellings, a leading Irish politician of the time).
 The fear this caused in Ireland unleashed a wave of massacres against Protestant English and Scottish settlers, mostly in Ulster, once the rebellion had broken out.
 All sides displayed extreme cruelty in this phase of the war.
 Around 4000 settlers were massacred and a further 12,000 may have died of privation after being driven from their homes.
 This, along with Irish Catholic refugees fleeing, caused Ireland's population to drop by 25%.

 William Petty's figure of 37,000 Protestants massacred is far too high, perhaps by a factor of ten; certainly more recent research suggests that a much more realistic figure is roughly 4,000 deaths.
 In one notorious incident, the Protestant inhabitants of Portadown were taken captive and then massacred on the bridge in the town.
 The settlers responded in kind, as did the Dublin Castle administration, with attacks on the Irish civilian population.
 Massacres of native civilians occurred at Rathlin Island and elsewhere.